 Yes, to a certain extent.
 Each landowner has the right for their property to be acquired on just terms, and the right to negotiate.
 This negotiation can continue for a maximum of six months.
 During this period both the landowner and the acquiring authority seek their own independent land valuations, and negotiate on the amount that should be paid.

-- If no agreement is reached, the acquiring authority starts compulsory acquisition by issuing a Proposed Acquisition Notice.
+- If no agreement is reached, the acquiring authority starts the compulsory acquisition by issuing a Proposed Acquisition Notice.
 This indicates when the land will be compulsorily acquired (normally 90-120 days).

 - The landowner must then serve a ‘claim for compensation form’.